AlexGatz/Simple2DUnityGame/README.md

 ## Skills learned
 Some skills obtained while completing this project:
-  C# programming using an extensive library and tools provided by Unity Processing sprite sheets
+  C# programming using an extensive library and tools provided by Unity.
+  Processing sprite sheets.
-  Converting sprite sheets into animations
+  Converting sprite sheets into animations.
-  Activating different animations based on user input Implement a parallaxing background effect
+  Activating different animations based on user input.
+  Implement a parallaxing background effect.
-  Manipulate scenes within the development space Implement physics effects on the character
+  Manipulate scenes within the development space.
+  Implement physics effects on the character.
-  Moving and manipulating game objects within the game (scripts, sprites, properties) Lighting effects in 2D games
+  Moving and manipulating game objects within the game (scripts, sprites, properties).
+  Lighting effects in 2D games.
-  Importing and changing properties of assets using unities asset manager Incorporating collision detection for the character and environment Create and use a "fader" for scene changes
+  Importing and changing properties of assets using unities asset manager.
+  Incorporating collision detection for the character and environment.
+  Create and use a "fader" for scene changes.

   I am certain there are other skills I learned during working on this project, I cannot think of them at this time.

 ## Goal